By Tessa Eskin

 Psilocybin is an indolalkylamine hallucinogen, with a high affinity to serotonin 5-HT (monoamine neurotransmitters modulating our mood and behavior).
 The intensity of its effects depends largely on species, location, and handling.
 As well as your shrooms dosage, of course.
 Though the taste is rather unpleasant, they are always ingested—fresh, dried, in pill form, or brewed in a tea.
 This is because psilocybin works through the gut.
 The acidic environment of the stomach converts it into psilocin, which binds to serotonin receptors called 2A.

 How long do shrooms last?
 The hallucinogenic effects usually begin within 20 to 40 minutes and last around 3 to 6 hours.
 Colors change, patterns appear, and the senses become distorted and enhanced, while intense emotions arise.
 Time speeds up, slows down, or halts completely.
 Many experience a shift in perception of their place in the universe.
 They feel communion with a higher power, harking back to psilocybin’s traditional use as the ‘plant of the gods’.
+This happens whether you eat them, or drink it via lemon tek.
+You may also be wondering how much shrooms should a beginner take?

 An Orchestra of the Mind